ashleyvillos/davao-commute-buddy-docs/index.md

-# Davao Commute Buddy: Privacy Policy
+# Davao Commute Buddy Privacy Policy

 Welcome to the Davao Commute Buddy app for Android!